Amey-Thakur/DIGITAL-SIGNAL-AND-IMAGE-PROCESSING-AND-DIGITAL-SIGNAL-AND-IMAGE-PROCESSING-LAB/README.md

 This repository represents a curated collection of study materials, reference books, lab experiments, and personal preparation notes compiled during my academic journey.
 The primary motivation for creating and maintaining this archive is simple yet profound: **to preserve knowledge for continuous learning and future reference**.

 As a computer engineer, understanding signal and image processing principles is crucial for building robust systems in computer vision and multimedia.
-This repository serves as my intellectual reference point.
+This repository serves as my intellectual reference point: a resource I can return to for relearning concepts, reviewing methodologies, and strengthening understanding when needed.

 **Why this repository exists:**